zeee1only/fpdf2/docs/Templates.md

 # Details - Template definition #

-A template definition consists of a number of elements, which have the following properties (columns in a CSV, items in a dict, fields in a database).
+A template definition consists of a number of elements, which have the following properties (columns in a CSV, items in a dict, name/value pairs in a JSON object, fields in a database).
 Dimensions (except font size, which always uses points) are given in user defined units (default: mm).
 Those are the units that can be specified when creating a `Template()` or a `FPDF()` instance.

 * __name__: placeholder identification (unique text string)
     * _mandatory_